linuxmint/cinnamon-spices-themes/Cinnamox-Heather/files/Cinnamox-Heather/README.md

 `chmod +x ~/.themes/Cinnamox-Heather/cinnamon/cinnamox_transparency.sh && ~/.themes/Cinnamox-Heather/cinnamon/cinnamox_transparency.sh`

 If you are not happy with the end result simply run `~/.themes/Cinnamox-Heather/cinnamon/cinnamox_transparency.sh` again to chose another option including the default.

+### Cinnamon Theme Panel Styling

+The themes from the 25/11/18 release onwards have a new default styling for the window-list, panel and (in Cinnamon 4) grouped window list applet.

+If you prefer the old styling a helper script is included to facilitate a switch to the old styling.

+To access the tool open a terminal window (Ctrl-Alt-T) and use the following command to make the script executable and launch it.

+`chmod +x ~/.themes/Cinnamox-Heather/cinnamon/cinnamox_toggle_cinnamon.sh && ~/.themes/Cinnamox-Heather/cinnamon/cinnamox_toggle_cinnamon.sh`

+To revert to the new styling simply run `~/.themes/Cinnamox-Heather/cinnamon/cinnamox_toggle_cinnamon.sh` again.

 ### GTK2 HIDPI support